Battle of the billionaires brewing? Trump could meet his match in 2020

 Like Trump, they would have the ability to self-finance – which would help not only flood the airwaves with commercials but assert their political independence from special interests.
 Trump wouldn’t be the only one who could claim he’s not for sale with donors.

-“What it can do is keep you in the race a lot longer than somebody who’s not able to raise money and it obviously allows you to get your message out, whatever that is,” Adrienne Elrod, a Democratic strategist who served as senior aide on Hillary Clinton’s 2016 presidential campaign.
+“What it can do is keep you in the race a lot longer than somebody who’s not able to raise money and it obviously allows you to get your message out, whatever that is,” said Adrienne Elrod, a Democratic strategist who served as senior aide on Hillary Clinton’s 2016 presidential campaign.

-At the same time, their wealth could become a liability, running for the nomination in a party where all the energy is with the progressive wing.
+At the same time, their wealth could become a liability, as they seek the nomination in a party where all the energy is with the progressive wing.

 “I think it’s an uphill battle for a billionaire in the Democratic Party in a way that is distinct from the Republican Party,” said Neil Sroka, communications director for the progressive group Democracy for America.
 “It’s not necessarily going to hurt them, but it’s definitely not going to help them.”